MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Send-MgUserTeamworkActivityNotification.md

 ## SYNOPSIS
 Send an activity feed notification to a user.
 For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Send-MgBetaUserTeamworkActivityNotification](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Send-MgBetaUserTeamworkActivityNotification?view=graph-powershell-beta)

 ## SYNTAX